mixxxdj/website/content/news/2021-01-08-mixxx-to-the-first-time-contributor.md

 Before the Outreachy internship program, I had never contributed to open-source software.
 I didn’t know what open source software was (or how different it was from other software) until a friend explained it to me.
 Since applying to Outreachy, I have learned a whole lot about different open source software and the different ways that you can contribute.
 I thought it was rocket science (because of the term “open source”) but really, it’s not.
-I feel fortunate to have earned the internship contributing to Mixxx DJ, and now I can’t wait to share everything that I know about contributing to open-source software – Mixxx in particular.
+I feel fortunate to have been offered the internship contributing to Mixxx, and now I can’t wait to share everything that I know about contributing to open-source software – Mixxx in particular.

 I am contributing to Mixxx by improving their documentation ([User manual](https://manual.mixxx.org/2.2/en/)).
 Mixxx’s [user manual](https://manual.mixxx.org/2.2/en/) does a decent job of explaining the application, however, there is lots of room for improvement.